2.1 Creative thinking

 Creative thinking can improve communication and interpersonal relations.
 For example, finding unique ways to express appreciation or resolve misunderstandings can strengthen bonds.
 Creative approaches, such as planning unconventional activities or thoughtful gestures, can revitalize relationships and help navigate difficult times.

-In addition, employees might benefit from using creativity when interacting with clients.
-It can help with identifying customers’ needs, crafting services to fit them, and addressing customer complaints.
+At work, employees might benefit from using creativity when interacting with clients.
+It can help with identifying customers’ needs, crafting services to fit them and addressing customer complaints.

 Lifelong learning

 • Look at a situation and imagine an improvement or disruption.
-For instance, the real-life activity above involves folding paper into different shapes.
+For instance, the real-life activity below involves folding paper into different shapes.
 A classic example would be an airplane.
-Imagining an improvement or a disruption would result in questions such as ‘What would I change in the initial design so it can fly for a longer time?’ or ‘What if instead of a paper plane, I could craft a paper helicopter?’
+Imagining an improvement or a disruption would result in questions such as ‘What would I change in the initial design so it could fly for longer?’ or ‘What if instead of a paper plane, I tried making a paper helicopter?’

 • Change your perspective on a situation.
 For instance, try placing yourself in someone else’s shoes.
 ‘What if I asked an interior designer, what would they craft out of printer paper?’